VoodooI2C/VoodooI2C/Documentation/Troubleshooting.md

 2. A copy of your original and patched DSDT.
 3. If you are on 10.11, a copy of your `system.log` from the Console app.
 If you are on 10.12+, a copy of the log as outlined on the <Common Errors> page.
 4. A text file containing the following information:
+	- Your machine model
+	- Your CPU model
 	- Your OS version
 	- The version of VoodooI2C and each individual satellite kext installed
 	- In the case of buggy input/bug report, a description of what is wrong

-You must then upload this archive to the Gitter chat and wait for a response.
+You must then upload this archive to the Gitter chat or an appropriate support forum and wait for a response.

 ## Kernel panic